benhoyt/benhoyt.github.com/writings-scandir.md

 * Making it a pathlib.Path instance looks attractive!
 No, wait, pathlib isn't heavily used, and more importantly, all pathlib methods like Path.stat() are guaranteed to get up-to-date data by calling the OS, which is exactly what we want to avoid...
 * Okay, let's make a [lightweight DirEntry class](https://mail.python.org/pipermail/python-dev/2013-May/126148.html).
 We'll make the attributes and methods have the same names as the pathlib.Path one where possible.

 So we've settled on DirEntry, but should the items be attributes or methods?
-I argued in favour of plain attributes for constant data (just "name" and "path"), but methods for things that have the potential to call the OS, such as is_file() when the entry is a symlink, or when the dirent.d_type is DT_UNKNOWN on Linux.
-I think overloading attribute access with functions that can call the OS, especially for a low-level API like scandir, is a bad idea for code clarity and error handling (why would you need to do a try/except around an innocent "entry.is_file" attribute access?).
+I argued in favour of plain attributes for constant data ("name" and "path"), but methods for things that have the potential to call the OS, such as is_file() when the entry is a symlink, or when `dirent.d_type` is `DT_UNKNOWN` on Linux.
+I think overloading attribute access with functions that can call the OS, especially for a low-level API like scandir, is a bad idea for code clarity and error handling (why would you need to do a try/except around an innocent entry.is_file attribute access?).

 There was quite a bit of discussion (in [June](https://mail.python.org/pipermail//python-dev/2014-June/thread.html) and [July](https://mail.python.org/pipermail//python-dev/2014-July/thread.html) 2014) about whether and how DirEntry objects should cache their values, and how error handling should be done.